This piece was last updated on 5/24/24 to reflect current information and statistics.

 Every patient is an individual, and every person with colon cancer has a unique experience throughout the course of his or her disease.
 To provide full support, physicians should develop a personalized approach for each patient.

 Clinicians can observe the way in which the patient communicates, for example.
 They can then develop a line of communication that facilitates the patient’s preferred approach.
-Some patients have trouble expressing their feelings or asking questions, for example, and will simply do as the doctor tells them.
+Some colon cancer patients have trouble expressing their feelings or asking questions, for example, and will simply do as the doctor tells them.
 Others openly express their thoughts and feelings, and will freely express concerns and questions, both during disclosure and throughout treatment.
 Many feel more comfortable talking to nurses about their diagnosis.
 For these patients, create an environment that gives them a few uninterrupted minutes with a trusted nurse before or after meeting with the physician.

 Doctors may want to collaborate with families to help find ways to personalize the disclosure.
 Personalization can also help doctors present individual patients with multiple treatment options and discuss the potential benefits and side effects of each treatment.

 Depending on their individual needs, people with cancer need a wide variety of support services.
 Some need the help of a nutritionist to avoid treatment-related nausea and unintentional weight loss, for example.
 Others benefit from psychiatric care to help them deal with depression and anxiety.
 Others benefit from joining a cancer support group.
 They may also need assistance with rides to treatment or lodging when they travel for treatment.
-The American Cancer Society offers a collection of invaluable resources intended to help cancer patients.
+The American Cancer Society offers a collection of invaluable resources intended to support colon cancer patients.
 Doctors can also provide local information about any supportive care options the patient may need throughout treatment.
 These include psychiatric care or consultation with a dietician.

 Taking charge of the patient’s care from the initial contact as far into the definitive treatment as possible gives the practitioner more time to develop a supportive relationship with the patient.
 Offering continuing care also helps the patient calmly explore the available treatment options with someone they know and trust.
 The doctor should also offer continuing support in cases where the physician in charge changes.